RAI-SCC/torch_bayesian/README.md

-from vi import VIModule

-# vi - Easy Variational Inference
+# torch_bayesian - Easy Variational Inference

 This package provides a simple way for non-expert users to implement and train Bayesian Neural Networks (BNNs) with Variational Inference (VI).
 To make this as easy as possible